arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

+> When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

+> Fu*k, I only live once.

+> I can do whatever the fu*k I can do.

+> Live a life I can be proud of.

 > lead people who lead people.

 > newton's third law, The only way of getting somewhere is to leave something behind.